izzybobs/PiloT/README.md

 title: Technical Documentation Home
 ---
-The PiloT is a Raspberry Pi \(RPi\) HAT compliant board which provides cellular connectivity, some variants also have GNSS location capability.
+The PiloT is a Raspberry Pi \(RPi\) HAT compliant board which provides cellular connectivity, some variants also have GNSS location capability. test

 The PiloT power state is controlled via the Rpi GPIO and the Pilot is powered via the RPi 40 pin header.